 To help you craft the ultimate CV and astound recruiters for placements, we’ve put together a step-by-step guide.

-Placement & Work Experience CV
+Placement Year CV

-How to write a placement CV
+How to write a CV for a placement

 Your profile is a short body of text that acts as an introduction to your placement CV.

 This section of a CV seems to terrify people.
 But there are ways to make writing a profile feel less like jumping into a lion’s den.